 Whilst audits serve an important purpose in managing risks through the tiers of the supply chain, added layers are required to identify human rights violations and ensure decent work within the supply chain.
 New systems, technologies and collaborations can help identify and solve these risks at the source.

-Only 3 days left to save $400 with our Ultra-Early Bird discount.
+Only 2 days left to save $100 with our Last Chance discount.
 Don't miss out!